-Mr. Bansidhar S. Mehta completed his previous tenure as Independent Director on September 28, 2019 and was re-appointed at the Annual General Meeting held on November 26, 2019 for another tenure of one year, effective September 29, 2019.
-Subsequently, this tenure shall come to an end and Mr. Mehta shall cease to be Director and
+Mr. Bansidhar S. Mehta completed his previous tenure as Independent Director on September 23, 2019 and was re-appointed at the Annual General Meeting held on November 27, 2019 for another tenure of one year, effective September 24, 2019.
+Subsequently, this tenure shall come to an end and Mr. Mehta shall cease to be Director of the Company on September 23, 2020.
+Mr. Mehta had been a Director of the Company since 1978, i.e., for over 42 years.

-Chairperson of the Company on September 28, 2020.
-Mr. Mehta, being a stalwart in the taxation profession and having deep knowledge about business in India, has been instrumental in the Company's sustained growth over the decades through his guidance and counsel to the Company.
-The P&G Management and the Board of Directors of the Company express their deepest gratitude for Mr. Mehta's valuable guidance, leadership, direction and counsel to the Company and wish him all the very best on his retirement.
+As a Company, we mark the end of an era with Mr. Shah and Mr. Mehta's retirement from the Board of the Company.
+Mr. Shah and Mr. Mehta, being stalwarts in the legal and taxation profession respectively, and having deep knowledge about business in India, have been instrumental in the Company's sustained growth over the decades through their guidance and counsel to the Company.

+The P&G Management and the Board of Directors of the Company express their deepest gratitude for Mr. Shah and Mr. Mehta's valuable guidance, leadership, direction and counsel to the Company and wish them all the very best on their retirement.

-The Board of Directors have appointed Mr. Gurcharan Das, Independent Director as the Chairman of the Company with effect from September 29, 2020.
+The Board of Directors have appointed Mr. C. R. Dua as the Chairman of the Company effective September 24, 2020.